Seed money: Government funding

 This is the most selective type of funding.
 Government funds may be targeted toward youth, with the age of the founder a determinant.
-Often, these programmes can be targeted towards adolescent self-employment during the summer vacation.
+Often, these programs can be targeted towards adolescent self-employment during the summer vacation.
 Depending on the political system, municipal government may be in charge of small disbursements.
-The European Commission runs microfinance programmes (loans under €25 000) for self-employed people and businesses with fewer than 10 employees.
+The European Commission runs micro finance programs (loans under €25 000) for self-employed people and businesses with fewer than 10 employees.
 European seed capital is available, but typically is limited to a 50% share.
-European SMEs can often benefit from the Eureka programme, which federates SMEs and research organisations, such as universities.
-Government programmes are often tied to political initiatives.
+European SMEs can often benefit from the Eureka program, which federates SMEs and research organizations, such as universities.
+Government programs are often tied to political initiatives.